TheLoneRider

 Deep learning is learning from data...lots and lots of data.

 3. Robotics - Robotics is the field of creating machines, called robots, that can perform tasks on their own or with minimal human help.
 These robots can be designed to do a wide range of activities, from assembling cars in factories to vacuuming floors at home.
 They use sensors to understand their environment and computer programs to decide what actions to take.
 Some advanced robots can even learn from their experiences.
 The goal of robotics is to make machines that can help humans by doing jobs that are repetitive, dangerous, or require precision.
-Robotics is the ultimate challenge of AI since it involves so many aspects of AI - computer vision, speech recognition, language processing, facial expression, etc.
+Robotics is the ultimate challenge of AI since it involves so many aspects of AI - computer vision, speech recognition, language processing, facial expression, etc. According to Elon Musk, AGI is won in the real physical world because robots need to interact physically with the real world, thus Tesla (having an AI to be fully self driving) and Optimus (the robot), are ahead of the AGI game.

 4. Robot - in AI, a robot is a vehicle/machine that has sensors (to map the environment) and actuators (to act on the environment, depending on what it needs to do) with little or full autonomy.
 ChatBots are not technically robots.

-5. Data science - Data science is the process of using data to find answers and make decisions.
+5. Data science - Data science is the process of making sense of complex data to find answers and make decisions.
 It combines math, statistics, and computer skills to analyze large amounts of information.
 Data scientists collect data from various sources, clean it to remove any errors, and then use tools and techniques to uncover patterns and insights.
 For example, they might analyze shopping data to understand customer preferences or study medical records to find new health trends.
 The goal of data science is to make sense of complex data and use it to solve problems, predict outcomes, and help businesses and organizations make better decisions.

 Data science makes sense from lots of data to solve problems.

-6. Statistics - the science of collecting, analyzing, and interpreting data to understand and describe patterns and trends.
+6. Statistics - the science of collecting, analyzing, and interpreting data to find patterns and trends.
 Statistics play a major role in AI.
 It helps us make sense of numbers and data by using tools like averages, graphs, and probability.
 For example, statistics can show the average score of a class on a test or predict the chance of rain tomorrow.
 It is widely used in various fields like AI, medicine, business, and sports to make informed decisions and predictions.
 By understanding statistics, we can make better sense of the world around us and make more accurate conclusions based on data.
 Statistics is fundamental to the development of AI algorithms

 7. Data science vs Statistics - In AI, Data Science uses statistical methods as part of a wider range of activities including data handling, machine learning, and domain-specific applications.
 Statistics provides the foundational methods for data gathering, analysis, interpretation and presentation to apply AI solutions.